hotwax/oms-documentation/deployment&configuration/shopify/ShopifyIntegration/payment-method-type.md

 # Payment Method

 Before initiating order synchronization from Shopify to HotWax Commerce, it is essential to configure payment methods in HotWax Commerce.
 This step is crucial for seamless integration with Shopify.
 The HotWax integration layer facilitates the mapping of payment methods in Shopify to their corresponding counterparts in HotWax Commerce.
 This mapping is vital for creating customer payments and optimizing order fulfillment.
 Retailers can find the existing Shopify Payment methods from their Shopify Admin Panel.
-Follow these steps to identify which payment methods exist for your Shopify Shop and needs to be mapped
+Follow these steps to identify which payment methods exist for your Shopify Shop and need to be mapped

 1. Log in to your `Shopify` storefront
 2. Navigate to `Settings` > `Payments`
-3. Here, you can view all the existing payment methods, and click on manage to add or remove any payment method.
+3. Here, you can view all the existing payment methods, and click on `manage` to add or remove any payment method.

 Mapping payment methods becomes particularly important for Cash-On-Delivery (COD) orders.
 Aligning payment methods allows fulfillment teams to identify orders with pending payments, enabling swift payment collection during order fulfillment.
 HotWax is relied upon for reporting, and accurate data aggregation of orders and payment methods provides insights into payment trends and customer behavior.